• Skip to main content

 You just need to get some ‘cool white’ or ‘daylight’ bulbs and use them all the time.
 No need to switch lights.
 This article reviews the best T5 bulbs for vegging.

-If you need some more ideas for non-flowing plants, read this article on the best vegetables to grow indoors under lights.
+If you need some more ideas for non-flowering plants, read this article on the best vegetables to grow indoors under lights.
 It lists a few of them.

 Best Fluorescent Grow Lights